Updates

 Satoshium as it exists today began taking its current form in February 2026.

-Satoshium is being built slowly, in public, and with architectural discipline.
+Satoshium is being built in public through service clarity, documentation, and operational continuity.